Wesley26/wd-react-portfolio/README.md

 5. webPages folder:
 Note: each ts/tsx file is their own displayed web page within the app.

+- **calculatorComponents:**
+Contains components for the calculator application.
+- `CalculatorBase.tsx`: Component that can perform numerical calculations.

 - **contentMaster:**
 - `MainPageAnimations.ts`: MainPageAnimations component for Framer Motion custom hook.
 - `PageContent.ts`: Contains all TypeScript functionality for individual web page components.
 All individual page web components import their variables from this custom hook ts file.